xini/silverstripe-prefix-requirements/README.md

 ## Overview

-Adds a mtime prefix to all requirements.
+Adds a file hash prefix to all requirements.
 Replaces the default ?{mtime} suffix to make the requirements fully cacheable.

 Whenever a CSS or Javascript file is changed, a new prefixed version of the file is generated.
 This makes the files fully cacheable because whenever a change is made a file with a new URL is included in the HTML.

 It is recommended to minify CSS files using Grunt or Gulp (or any other technique you might want to use).

-**Caution:** This module replaces the default `Requirements_Backend` class.
-Therefor other modules replacing that class like [Minify](https://github.com/nathancox/silverstripe-minify) won't work anymore.

 ## Requirements